rickellis/ArchMatic/README.md

 # Arch Linux Post Installation Setup and Config Scripts

 This README contains the steps I do to configure and set up a new Arch Linux installation running XFCE Desktop and all my preferred applications.
 The shell scripts in this repo allow the entire process to be automated.
 I also run some personal scripts that configure my dotfiles and various other things.
-Those are not available publicly.
-I'm posting this publicly in case it might be useful to someone.
+Those are not available publicly since they would provide little use to anyone else.

 ---